-A. \$182,000,000 - Based on the current information available this amount is Staff's best estimation of the budget needed to respond to critical roofing needs over the course of the bond (approximately 30 roofs).
+A. \$71,000,000 - Based on the current information available this amount is Staff's best estimation of the budget needed to respond to critical roofing needs over the course of the bond (approximately 12 roofs).
 Some roofs are likely to perform better than currently anticipated while others worse.
 Additional budget could be made available from Program Contingency to address additional roof needs that may arise during the course of the bond program.
+This option provides for approximately 4 roofs per summer.

-B. \$145,000,000 - An alternative option is to budget the amount to address the sites estimated to require full or major roof replacement in the 3-4 years only (approximately 25 roofs).
+B. \$53,000,000 - An alternative option is to budget the amount to address the sites estimated to require full or major roof replacement in the 3 roofs per summer (approximately 9 roofs).
+This option provides for approximately 3 roofs per summer.